-We’ve been focusing on cross stitch tools a lot lately, however there’s one in particular that I personally don’t use; the needle threader.
+We’ve been focusing on cross stitch tools a lot lately, however, there’s one in particular that I personally don’t use; the needle threader.
 The reason I don’t use them?
 They break.
 A lot.

 This is actually an accepted reason to shun needle threaders, even though they’re helpful, and the first thing that came to your head, if you use them or not, was breakages.
 But it doesn’t have to be that way.
-In fact, there are a whole slew of needle threader types out there, and there’s only one that breaks.
+In fact, there is a whole slew of needle threader types out there, and there’s only one that breaks.

 But that’s kinda where it ends.
 You see, these things are effectively a small wire, and as a result, break often.
 Way too often.
 The wire might break, bend, or come free from the handle part.
 They’re also super hard to hold (especially the cheaper metal handle ones)

 But fear not!
 Someone has improved the design.
 Clover was the first, so we’ve shown them here, but essentially they’ve taken the flimsy wire and made it a thin flat bit of metal.
 They work exactly the same other than that, however, thanks to their thickness are only really useful for cross stitch (which let’s face it, you love).
 But this all comes at a price that is kinda over the top for what it is.
 Considering the other options on our list (like the one below) are often cheaper, it feels like these are better, but still not great.

 So now we look at the better alternatives.
 The LoRan needle threader as it has come to be known is a new take on a needle threader, which is loaded on the side, and hooked through the eye.
 They’re a simple sheet of metal, so still super cheap (it’s worth getting them online where they’re a few cents each, rather than the store where they can be a shocking $5 or more), but they’re also better in every way.